 They would even benefit the angry driver on a mission from hell, by forestalling her heart attack for another day, or by preventing his near-fatal collision with another human being.

 The consequences of unruly and reckless driving on our dense streets are staggering.
-Nearly 11,000 pedestrians, and 3,500 cyclists, were injured in 73,000 car crashes in the five boroughs in 2011.
-That’s 41 people physically harmed every day simply getting from Point A to Point B without an automobile—in a city that relies on mass and alternative transit.
+Nearly 13,000 pedestrians, and 3,900 cyclists, were injured in some 200,000 car crashes in the five boroughs in 2013.
+That’s 46 people physically harmed every day simply getting from Point A to Point B without an automobile—in a city that relies on mass and alternative transit.
 This excludes people who don’t report injuries or don’t recognize them until later.
-(And 55,000 drivers and passengers.)
+(And 33,000 drivers and passengers.)